The Dabney Aims to Amp Up the Elegance With Renovation and New Tasting Menu

 The result is that one of DC’s top dining destinations will get a refresh at the end of the summer that will include a new, pricier tasting menu and a renovation aimed at making the dining room a little more elegant and comfortable.

-“If you look at a lot of the a lot of the best restaurants in the world, they’ve gone through a very long term, maturity process or evolution to get to where they are,” chef and co-owner Jeremiah Langhorne.
+“If you look at a lot of the best restaurants in the world, they’ve gone through a very long-term maturity process or evolution to get to where they are,” chef and co-owner Jeremiah Langhorne.
 “And I think that that’s kind of that’s kind of the way that we see it.”

 During the pandemic, the Dabney switched from an a la carte menu to a prix-fixe format, offering multiple choices for each of its four courses (currently $110 total).
 The new menu—likely in the $150 to $160 range—will extend to six courses with a variety of snacks, small plates, and family-style dishes.
 Instead of choices, the kitchen will highlight whatever ingredients are at their peak on any given day.
 Individual bites and drinks will be available for walk-ins at the bar and on the patio.